zachw000/KissanimeAPI/README.md

 however many more are planned.
 Stay up to date with the indev branch if your development needs requires more features.

+## Special Note To Developers
+For the latest features and extensions to the API, please take a look at the indev branch!